 You may have thought that once Spring arrives, you can assemble your trampoline and leave it up till late Fall.
 But that may not always be the case.
 There will be those bad storm days where it is best to disassemble your trampoline before the wind catches it and gives it to one of your neighbors.

-To avoid mishaps, you should watch the weather reports and take down your trampoline before bad storms hit or when you are preparing to winterize the trampoline.
+Disassembling a trampoline is a good idea in a variety of situations such as if you intend to repurpose the trampoline, are taking it down because of weather, or if you are preparing to winterize the trampoline.
 To learn how to do this chore efficiently and quickly, just continue to read our article.
 Please note that manufacturers will commonly require unique steps for their particular brand, so below are general steps you can expect to follow.